-Should I open an eBay shop?
-The answer to that is if you have enough products to sell and want sales as soon as possible, selling on eBay is the best way to start.
-It’s much harder to generate sales through an e-commerce website.
+The answer to that is yes if you have enough products to sell and want sales as soon as possible, selling on eBay is a great way to start making some money.

 It’s not worth opening a shop with only a few items for sale because you will be paying out more in shop fees.
 In this case, it’s best to just list normally.